styxgrrrl/disco/README.md

 ## Notes

-- Do not spend time on any design or UI elements - concept and functionality are what matters
+- There is no need to spend time on any design or UI elements - concept and functionality are what matters
 - You may make any changes to this repo whatsoever in order to support your solution
 - Feel free to ask any clarifying questions about the assignment.
 However, you have leeway in how you wish to implement this as long as the UX flow outlined above works, and can make arbitrary decisions and assumptions.
 If you do, note them down and let us know!